zakiicode/EECS-Phases/README.md

 Software Requirements:

-1. Users can navigate to different game modes using menu
+1. Allows navigation to different game modes using menu
 2. The game allows players to input their player name
 3. Program will decide winner based on certain conditions
 4. Program will display score as the game is played
-5. Program will reset to main menu after the game is ended
+5. Program will ask if you would like to play the mode again, if not it will return to the main menu
-6. Users can select rock paper or scissors by clicking.
-7. Purpose: Program will allow the user to play a rock paper scissors game
+6. Background music will be played during the game to give a game aesthetic
-8. The program should load and be usable within 5 seconds
-9. The program will be able to run on computers as long as they have basic hardware
+7. Display three pictures to be selected
+8. Prompt to ask if selection is final
-10. Program should be limited to 2 wins, then it should restart
+9. Program should be limited to 2 wins, then it should restart
-11. The computer enemy will choose different options each time, not conforming to a certain moveset ( moves will be random)
+10. The computer enemy will choose different options each time, not conforming to a certain moveset ( moves will be random)
-12. The application should be able to handle games that are between pvp and pvc.
+11. The application should be able to handle games that are between pvp and pvc.
-13. The application will be developed in HTML, Javascript, and CSS to enable the creation of a web based game
-14. Program will allow keyboard and mouse input
-15. The interface should be easy to use with minimal guidance and allow users to play the game without errors
+12. If chosen program will display a helpful tutorial video